Remembering Douglas Lowry

 From Dean Lowry’s first commencement address, May 2008

-In finding our musical voice we discover our ancenstral musical undercurrent.
+In finding our musical voice we discover our ancestral musical undercurrent.
 But we must also, to become authentic, mesh with the diverse human elements that enrich our collective voice.
 Somewhere in there, we’ll be able to say we discovered our own musical mythology.

 From Dean Lowry’s convocation address, September 2009